programmfabrik/easydb-custom-data-type-gn250/README.md

 ### Schema options

-* which "mapquest-API-key" to use
+* which "mapbox-token" to use

 ### Mask options

-* whether additional informationen is loaded if the mouse hovers a suggestion in the search result
+* none

 ## saved data
 * conceptName